yohanchatelain/fmriprep/docs/workflows.rst

             ...
         ...

-A copy of the ``fsaverage`` subject distributed with the running version of FreeSurfer is copied into this subjects directory.
+Copies of the ``fsaverage`` subjects distributed with the running version of FreeSurfer are copied into this subjects directory, if any functional data are sampled to those subject spaces.